 Wellbeing and safety at work

 At Glaston, we encourage our personnel to exercise.
 In Finland, Glaston offers joint activity opportunities and exercise benefits.
-In Germany, personnel have the option of using a company bicycle.
+In Germany and Finland, personnel have the option of using a company bicycle.
 With the shift to teleworking, we sought to ensure our employees’ coping in work and physical condition.

 As a rule, all of Glaston’s personnel are covered by an annual bonus scheme, and bonuses are determined on the basis of Glaston’s financial performance.
 In addition, the reward scheme includes the Glaston Way awards, which are based on good work performance supporting the achievement of strategic goals in line with the company’s values.